Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 • Repurposing content smartly.
 This doesn’t mean blasting the exact same video everywhere.
 Adapt it for the nuances of each platform.
 A TikTok video might need different text overlays or a different call to action if used as an Instagram Reel or YouTube Short.

 • Consistent branding, even in short-form chaos.
-Your brand voice, your visual cues (where possible), should still be recognisable.
+Your brand voice and your visual cues (where possible) should still be recognisable.

 Final Kick Up the Arse: Stop Agonising, Start Strategising